Symposium brings together Ohio State and community partners

 Sign up for the Outreach and Engagement listserv to receive our monthly newsletter and hear about more opportunities for Ohio State's Outreach and Engagement Community!Sign up for the listserv!

-Applications open for Columbus-Athens Schweitzer Fellows Program
+Applications open for the Schweitzer Fellows Program

-Applications are being accepted for the 2023-24 class of the Columbus-Athens Schweitzer Fellows Program.
-The Schweitzer Fellows Program supports and trains health-focused graduate and professional students in creating and carrying out service projects to address unmet community needs.Learn more
+The application for the 2024-25 cohort of Columbus-Athens Albert Schweitzer Fellows is now open.
+The Schweitzer Fellows program supports and trains emerging health-focused graduate and professional students in creating and carrying out service projects to address unmet community needs.Learn more